PolyhedraZK/PolyhedraDocs/docs/expchain/006-graph.md

 ### Upgrade the manifest

 Update the `network` properties in the `subgraph.yaml` manifest file.
-The network name for expchain is `expchain-testnet`.
+The network name for EXPchain is `expchain-testnet`.

 ### Create your subgraph